The face of the business world is changing: sustainability is normalising, while buyers and investors expect to see companies transform.

 ESG is the acronym for Environment, Social, and Governance.
 Combined, all three facets form a structure to evaluate a company’s long-term sustainability performance.
 Typically, ratings agencies like S&P round-up ESG performance as a score, based on data.
-In that way it’s similar to CSR but more measurable.
+In that way, it’s similar to CSR but 100% measurable.

-While social awareness plays a significant role, financial performance also remains a key purpose of ESG valuation.
-The reason for this is simple: when a company’s ESG score goes up, its capital costs reduce and the company valuation improves.
+While social awareness plays a significant role, financial performance remains a key purpose of ESG valuation.
+The reason for this is simple: when a company’s ESG score goes up, its capital costs fall and its valuation improves.
 As a result, more investors pull up and larger pools of capital become available.
 In other words, ESG performance is becoming a sort of sustainability credit rating for companies and their investors.

-Meanwhile, shareholders seek reflective and progressive policies in all three of these realms – not just one or two – and use it as a tool to weigh up a business’ overall sustainable performance.
+Meanwhile, shareholders seek reflective and progressive policies in all three realms – not just one or two – and use it as a tool to weigh up a business’ overall sustainable performance.

-It’s not surprising that ESG is a worthwhile investing strategy right now.
+It’s not surprising that ESG is a worthwhile investing strategy.
 According to Reuters, capital totalling US$649 billion flowed into ESG-linked funds in 2021.
 That’s a record amount that more than doubles the investment seen in 2019.

 There are three main questions to address that will help companies evaluate their position within each area.

 - What impact does your business and its policies have on the environment?

 - What do your company’s relationships in its organisation look like?